timogcgn/HTELWEK/Optimizer_Tool_README.txt

 - 4.2.2.
 PARAMETERS -

-- w: Array that contains d+1 distribution arrays, each distribution w[j] describes the search space distribution on level j; for j>curlevel, w[j] is constantly set to [0,...,0].
+- w (array): contains d+1 distribution arrays, each distribution w[j] describes the search space distribution on level j; for j>curlevel, w[j] is constantly set to [0,...,0].
-- R: Array that contains d+1 numbers, denoting the amount (in log_(2^N)) of representations R[j] found on level j with the current parameter set; for j>curlevel, R[j] is constantly set to 0.
+- R (array): contains d+1 numbers, denoting the amount (in log_(2^N)) of representations R[j] found on level j with the current parameter set; for j>curlevel, R[j] is constantly set to 0.
-- S: Array that contains d+1 numbers, denoting the search space size S[j] (in log_(2^N)) of w[j] on level j with the current parameter set; for j>curlevel, S[j] is constantly set to 0.
+- S (array): contains d+1 numbers, denoting the search space size S[j] (in log_(2^N)) of w[j] on level j with the current parameter set; for j>curlevel, S[j] is constantly set to 0.
-- T: Array that contains d+1 numbers, denoting the run time T[j] (in log_(2^N)) required to build one level j list; for j>curlevel, T[j] is constantly set to 0.
+- T (array): contains d+1 numbers, denoting the run time T[j] (in log_(2^N)) required to build one level j list; for j>curlevel, T[j] is constantly set to 0.
-- L: Array that contains d+1 numbers, denoting the memory requirements L[j] (in log_(2^N)) for one level j list; for j>curlevel, L[j] is constantly set to 0.
+- L (array): contains d+1 numbers, denoting the memory requirements L[j] (in log_(2^N)) for one level j list; for j>curlevel, L[j] is constantly set to 0.
-- d: Meet-LWE tree depth.
+- d (int): Meet-LWE tree depth.
-- curlevel: current level in which parameters are to be optimized.
+- curlevel (int): current level in which parameters are to be optimized.
-- optT: describes the currently best known runtime for any parameter set.
+- optT (float): describes the currently best known runtime for any parameter set.
 Is to be optimized.
-- opteps: describes a parameter eps that would yield the currently best known runtime, i.e. optT=max(evl_T(dist, d, opteps)).
+- opteps (dict): describes a parameter set that would yield the currently best known runtime, i.e. optT=max(evl_T(dist, d, opteps)).
-- initeps: propagates the lower level parameters to the current level.
+- initeps (dict): propagates the lower level parameters to the current level.
 If, on curlevel=d-1, we have optT>evl_T(dist, d, initeps), we update opteps to initeps.
 When this readme mentions the "current parameter set", initeps is what that refers to.
-- rough: Brute Force step size: For every eps[i,j] where i={10, 20, 21, 22, 30, 31, 32, 33}, 1<=j<d, we try exactly rough+1 many parameters in the setup phase.
+- rough (int): Brute Force step size: For every eps[i,j] where i={10, 20, 21, 22, 30, 31, 32, 33}, 1<=j<d, we try exactly rough+1 many parameters in the setup phase.
 By default set to 4.
-- setupdelta: Reduces runtime in exchange for thoroughness: To consider the current initeps, we are required to improve the runtime by at least setupdelta, i.e. max(evl_T(dist, d, initeps))-optT>setupdelta.
+- setupdelta (float): Reduces runtime in exchange for thoroughness: To consider the current initeps, we are required to improve the runtime by at least setupdelta, i.e. max(evl_T(dist, d, initeps))-optT>setupdelta.
 By default set to 0.0001 .
-- printset: every time Setup finds a new parameter eps that improves optT, every element inside printset is printed.
+- printset (array): every time Setup finds a new parameter eps that improves optT, every element inside printset is printed.
 Only interesting on multiple iterations of the optimization program.
 By default, printset is empty (Note that opteps, T and optT are always printed when optT decreases, independently of printset).

 - 4.2.3.
 ALGORITHM -